vivaria/edisonrul.ing/docs/source/cards/the-wicked-worm-beast.md

-# THE WICKED WORM BEAST
+# The Wicked Worm Beast

 *   If you have 7 or more cards in your hand after returning "The Wicked Worm Beast" to your hand, you must discard cards until you have 6 cards.